PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 has a pass-module owner, but characterize only a small semantically closed straight-line unit before production changes.
 Keep every test sequential and do not create, update, or reopen a pull request.

+## Recurrent-alias repair mapping-owner characterization

+The refreshed inventory found that raw recurrent-alias mutation is already pass-module-owned, but its direct-TFLite integer-to-mapping normalization still lives in the lowerer.
+A focused strict contract now fixes raw call arguments, optional GraphIndex forwarding, exact one-key schema, the sole primary caller, and the required one-return compatibility adapter.

+Sequential focused validation is `1 passed, 1 xfailed`; affected validation is `307 passed, 1 xfailed`.
+Production, the independent PyTorch raw-owner path, public behavior, TensorFlow isolation, and the 128-ID/128-owner store remain unchanged.
+No model conversion was run.

+At resume, implement only `passes/recurrent_alias_repair_orchestration.py`, retain the lowerer wrapper and primary caller, and leave PyTorch's raw owner path unchanged.
+Run focused, affected, and standard gates sequentially, then reassess the now-fully-owned adjacent late-result cluster.
+Never create, update, or reopen a pull request.